alissaadams/CollectiveActionProblemSimulation/README.md

     * Engaging in peace talks and diplomacy with other countries
     * Providing transparency to other nations about their current arsenal to avoid misunderstandings

-  * Relationship: With a higher value (better relationship) the probability of nations defecting decreases, which will result in a smaller likelihood of other nations defecting
+  * Relationship: With a higher value (better relationship) the probability of nations defecting decreases, which will result in a smaller likelihood of other nations defecting.
+Some examples as shown in the simulation are:
+    * Engage in trade agreements or economic partnerships
+    * Participate in joint military exercises or alliances
+    * Offer humanitarian aid during crises or disasters